message/iata/PK.md

-Published 16.08.2021
+Published 30.08.2021
 1. Flights to Gwadar (GWD) and Turbat (TUK) are suspended.
 - This does not apply to diplomatic, special and flights of national carriers.
-2. Until 31 August 2021, passengers arriving from or who in the past 10 days have been in Bangladesh, Ecuador, Guatemala, Indonesia, Iran, Iraq, Libya, Mexico, Morocco, Myanmar, Namibia, Nepal, South Africa, Thailand or Tunisia are not allowed to enter.
+2. Until 30 September 2021, passengers arriving from or who in the past 10 days have been in Bangladesh, Ecuador, Guatemala, Indonesia, Iran, Iraq, Libya, Mexico, Morocco, Myanmar, Namibia, Nepal, South Africa, Thailand or Tunisia are not allowed to enter.
 - This does not apply to nationals of Pakistan.
 3. Passengers must have a negative COVID-19 test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Arabic or English.
 Tests accepted are COVID-19 PCR, COVID-19 Real Time RT-PCR, COVID-19 RT-PCR, SARS-CoV2 GeneXpert, SARS-CoV2 PCR, SARS-CoV2 Real Time RT-PCR, SARS-CoV2 RT-PCR and SARS-CoV2 Xpert Xpress.
 - This does not apply to: